Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 Here, $\hat H_\mathrm{s}$ is the system Hamiltonian and $\hat L_\ell$ denote the Lindblad \emph{jump operators}.
 The Lindblad equation can also be written in shorthand as $\dot{\hat{\rho}}_{\mathrm{s}} = -i [\hat H_{\mathrm{s}}, \hat \rho_{\mathrm{s}}]/\hbar + \sum_\ell \hat{\mathcal{D}}[\hat L_\ell ] \rho_\mathrm{s}(t)$, where $ \hat{\mathcal{D}} [\hat L_\ell] \hat \rho(t) = \hat L_\ell \hat \rho(t) \hat L_\ell^\dag - \hat L_\ell^\dag \hat L_\ell \hat \rho(t)/2 - \hat \rho(t) \hat L_\ell^\dag \hat L_\ell/2$ is called the standard dissipator.

-In mechanical resonators coupled to probe fields or two-level systems, there are commonly two types of noise that affect the system: dissipation and scattering processes in the probe field, and thermalization processes in the phononic modes~\cite{aspelmeyer2014cavity}.
-Dissipation of the probe field can be described as a Markovian process with Lindblad operators $\hat L = \sqrt{\kappa} \hat a$.
+For mechanical resonators coupled to probe fields or two-level systems, there are commonly two types of noise that affect the system: dissipation and scattering processes in the probe field, and thermalization processes in the phononic modes~\cite{aspelmeyer2014cavity}.
 Mechanical dissipation and thermalization arise due to processes specific to the system.
-In clamped systems, for example, unwanted thermal excitations are transferred via the physical attachment.
-Both optical and mechanical noise can be modelled with the Langevin equation in the linear optomechanical regime (see Sec.~\ref{sec:langevin:equation}).
-In the nonlinear regime, a solution to the Lindblad master equation has been found for weak dissipation~\cite{mancini1997ponderomotive}, and was later generalized to arbitrary $\kappa$~\cite{qvarfort2021master}, although a closed-form expression for the evolved state cannot be obtained.
-The Lindblad equation for an optomechanical system in the nonlinear was solved for dissipation of the mechanical mode~\cite{bose1997preparation}, with Lindblad operators $\hat L = \sqrt{\gamma} \hat b^\dag \hat b$, where $\gamma$ is the mechanical dissipation rate.
-A common way to model Markovian dissipation and thermalization is to assume Lindblad operators of the form $\hat L_1 = \sqrt{(1 + n_{\mathrm{th}}) \Gamma} \hat b$ and $\hat L_2 = \sqrt{\Gamma} \hat b^\dag$, where $\Gamma$ is the mechnaical linewidth and $n_{\mathrm{th}} = [\mathrm{exp}(\hbar \omega k_\mathrm{B} T)]^{-1}$ is the thermal occupation number of the bath, for which $\omega$ is the bath frequency, $k_\mathrm{B}$ is Boltzmann's constant, and $T$ is the temperature of the bath.
-Commonly, the dissipation of the probe field and mechanical mode are treated separately.
-However, such a treatment is not always valid when the probe field and mechanics are strongly coupled~\cite{hu2015quantum}.
-The full resulting Lindblad equation was solved in~\cite{torres2019optomechanical}, using a damping basis approach~\cite{briegel1993quantum}.
+In clamped systems, for example, unwanted thermal excitations are transferred via the physical point of attachment.
+Both optical and mechanical noise can be modeled with the Langevin equation in the linear optomechanical regime (see Sec.~\ref{sec:langevin:equation}).
+A common way to model Markovian dissipation and thermalization is to assume Lindblad operators of the form $\hat L_1 = \sqrt{(1 + n_{\mathrm{th}}) \Gamma} \hat b$ and $\hat L_2 = \sqrt{\Gamma n_{\mathrm{th}}} \hat b^\dag$, where $\Gamma$ is the mechanical linewidth and $n_{\mathrm{th}} = [\mathrm{exp}(\hbar \omega /k_\mathrm{B} T) - 1]^{-1}$ is the thermal occupation number of the bath, for which $\omega$ is the bath frequency, $k_\mathrm{B}$ is Boltzmann's constant, and $T$ is the temperature of the bath.

 In levitated systems, environmental noise arises in part due to collisions between the system and surrounding gas particles.
 A number of such processes correspond to position localization, which can be described with the following master equation~\cite{romeroisart2011quantum}: